 Two other ways protein helps keep cravings at bay: It stabilizes blood sugar levels and improves your mood.
 The amino acids found in protein are necessary for balancing hormones naturally, which stabilizes your mood and acts as a natural anxiety remedy.
 When you’re calm, balanced and stable, it’s much easier to make healthier choices.

-Walnuts are nutritional powerhouses.
-They’re full of a particularly beneficial form of Vitamin E, omega-3 fats, and numerous other nutrients.
+They’re full of a particularly beneficial form of vitamin E, omega-3 fats, and numerous other nutrients.
 Eating walnuts has known benefits for the heart and circulatory system, and they may even have anti-cancer benefits.
 Their ability to trick the brain into craving healthier foods is an added bonus.